-- c) Are serving in the armed forces or who have served in the armed forces within the five year period immediately preceding the application - d) Have recently left Ministry of Defence accommodation because of the death of a spouse, who served in the regular forces - e) Are serving or have previously served in the reserve forces and are suffering from a serious injury as a result of this service - f) Persons who were required to live outside of the district for reasons out of their control (i.e. placed in care,) and who had a local connection to the district immediately prior to moving away. - g) Prisoners who have been released from prison and had a local connection to the district immediately prior to going to prison. - h) Persons who meet the criteria as set out in the Allocation of Housing (Qualification Criteria for Right to Move) (England) Regulations 2015/. - i) Persons who do not meet the local connection criteria but meet the criteria for one or more of the Reasonable Preference categories set out in Appendix 3 - j) Is a current or former "looked after" child currently being supported by Buckinghamshire Council's Children's Services and is registering on the Bucks Home Choice scheme in accordance with the terms of the Buckinghamshire Leaving Care Protocol (in which case the applicant can register for rehousing on any of the District Housing Registers regardless of where they may currently or previously have resided)
+- a) Are aged 55 or more and seeking accommodation designated solely for person aged 55 or more and the household's income, assets or savings are not sufficient for the household to source accommodation in the private sector. - b) Are subject to the main housing duty under Section 193 of Part 7 (Homelessness) of the Housing Act 1996 by Buckinghamshire Council - c) Are serving in the armed forces or who have served in the armed forces within the five-year period immediately preceding the application - d) Have recently left Ministry of Defence accommodation because of the death of a spouse, who served in the regular forces - e) Are serving or have previously served in the reserve forces and are suffering from a serious injury as a result of this service - f) Persons who were required to live outside of the district area for reasons out of their control (i.e. placed in care,) and who had a local connection to the district area immediately prior to moving away. - g) Prisoners who have been released from prison and had a local connection to the district immediately prior to going to prison. - h) Persons who meet the criteria as set out in the Allocation of Housing (Qualification Criteria for Right to Move) (England) Regulations 2015/. - Persons who do not meet the local connection criteria but meet the criteria for one or more of the Reasonable Preference categories set out in Appendix 3 j) Is a current or former "looked after" child currently being supported by Buckinghamshire Council's Children's Services and is registering on the Bucks Home Choice scheme in accordance with the terms of the Buckinghamshire Leaving Care Protocol (in which case the applicant can register for rehousing on any of the legacy district area Housing Registers regardless of where they may currently or previously have resided)

-If an applicant meets any of the criteria listed in (a) to (i) above they will be deemed to qualify for Bucks Home Choice regardless of whether or not the applicant has a local connection to a district provided they are not deemed to be a non-qualifying person under clause 2.3A(b)..
+If an applicant meets any of the criteria listed in (a) to (i) above they will be deemed to qualify for Bucks Home Choice regardless of whether or not the applicant has a local connection to a legacy district area provided they are not deemed to be a non-qualifying person under clause 2.3A(b).